sanjaynboopalan/mechkee-ai/README.md

-# MechKee.ai - Intelligent AI Assistant
+# workwithai - Intelligent AI Assistant

 An advanced AI-powered assistant platform that combines intelligent search capabilities with modern conversational AI, featuring a responsive design that works seamlessly across all devices.